-Blackthorns C P School in Lindfield is a one-form entry primary school with a strong sense of community, belonging and inclusion for all.
+Blackthorns C P Academy in Lindfield is a one-form entry primary school with a strong sense of community, belonging and inclusion for all.

 Our aim is to inspire and fulfil children through a creative curriculum combined with vital basic skills to produce confident, resilient and independent learners.
 This can only be achieved through working collaboratively alongside parents, governors and professionals using a flexible and personal approach.

 We can only give you a flavour of how we will endeavour to meet your child’s needs, but this does not replace personal conversations and working together to find solutions and achieve shared aspirations.
 Nor do we claim that the six hours spent in school will achieve success without a supportive home environment for the eighteen hours spent at home each day, but we do claim to put the child and their family at the centre of everything we do.

 1. How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

 From entering our school, your child’s teacher has the responsibility to recognise and support the emotional and educational needs of the children in their class.Some children present in different ways at home and in school and so it is very important that parents raise any concerns they may have as early as possible with their child’s teacher and share information that will help us support children in a holistic way.

 ‘Special Educational Needs’ is a broad term, and we recognise that this can range from a relatively minor and temporary problem such as not wanting to use the toilets at school, to a disability or learning difficulty that will require lots of specialist and intensive support.
 Without a flexible and effective response, both present barriers to inclusion and wellbeing.

 It is our usual practice for teachers to meet with senior leaders, including the SENCo, termly to monitor and discuss the development and progress of all pupils.
 This will include children with a special educational need or disability, or those who are underachieving for a variety of reasons.

 - gifted or have a special talent that needs extending